xabajian/AP_Solar/README.md

 Files in this section essentially read in all raw data we use in various portions of the paper.
 These data are almost always drawn directly from the “_Data_postAER/raw” directory.

-`0_county_level_deepsolar.do`: This folder reads in the deepsolar dataset from Yu et al (2018) and aggregates the census-tract level data up to the county level resolution we use in later analysis and saves them into our data directory.
+`0_county_level_deepsolar.do`: This folder reads in the _DeepSolar_ dataset from Yu et al. (2018) and aggregates the census-tract level data up to the county level resolution we use in later analysis and saves them into our data directory.

 `0_deep_solar_regressions.do`: Performs regressions as-specified in section 2.2 of the draft.
 This reads in the deepsolar dataset and runs these regressions with no extra analysis — we take the dataset as given.